mtumilowicz/angularjs-weather-forecast/README.md

         * Form controls
 * **Directives** - extend HTML with custom attributes and elements
     * the only place where an application should access the DOM is within directives
+    * directives are markers on a DOM element (such as an attribute, element name, comment or CSS class) that tell AngularJS's HTML compiler ($compile) to attach a specified behavior to that DOM element (e.g. via event listeners), or even to transform the DOM element and its children
+    * When AngularJS bootstraps your application, the HTML compiler traverses the DOM matching directives against the DOM elements
+    * For AngularJS, "compilation" means attaching directives to the HTML to make it interactive.
+The reason we use the term "compile" is that the recursive process of attaching directives mirrors the process of compiling source code in compiled programming languages
+    *
 * **Model** - the data shown to the user in the view and with which the user interacts
     * values that are stored in variables on the scope
 * **Scope** - context where the model is stored so that controllers, directives and expressions can access it